aaronksaunders/acs_class_examples_1/README.md

 #####[Available On Amazon.com](http://www.amazon.com/Building-Cross-Platform-Titanium-Appcelerator-Services/dp/1118673255)
 ===
 The purpose of this repo is to provide an application template as a starter to build native, cross-platform, cloud enabled application on the Appcelerator Platform.

+This application demonstrates the following
+* Creating Appcelerator Cloud Services Event Objects
+* Creating Appcelerator Cloud Services Custom Objects (Closet and Clothes)
+* Creating Appcelerator Cloud Services Custom Objects with Relationships ( Between Closet and Clothes )
+* Using the Custom Sync Adapter for Appcelerator Cloud Services
+* Extending the Alloy Model Objects ( Extends the Event Object with method to display formatted time )
+* Integration of a ListView
+* Alloy Model Data-Binding in a List View

 ###Features
 * Has a User Object with extended methods for logging in and getting account information.